pilabrem/laravel-code-generator-ui/readme.md

     - Translations (optional)

         Exemples: en,fr
-    - Primary key if the primary key is not the id attribute (optional)
+    - Primary key if the primary key is not the id attribute that is added by default (optional)

 2. Manage tables models attributes